thomaskejser/modern-cmake/docs/blog.md

 ### The rest of the source and `src/CMakeLists.txt`

-We have now done all our global config and we can finally add the actual source we want to compile with:
+We have now done all our global config.
+Finally, let us add the actual source we want to compile with:

 ```cmake
 add_directory(src)